Chuck Kimmel First-Time Attendee Award

 NATA Quiz Bowl

-The NATA Quiz Bowl is an annual competition that takes place at the NATA convention.
+The NATA Quiz Bowl is an annual competition that takes place at the NATA Clinical Symposia & AT Expo.
 The event features ten teams, one representing each district, competing in a Jeopardy style format.
 Questions range from athletic training history to medical diagnoses.

 Quiz Bowl Winners